 Prerequisites.
-Officially: There are no prerequisites.
+There are no prerequisites, just an enthusiasm to learn.
 No previous programming experience is necessary.
-If you have significant coding experience (e.g., you took a course in high school, even if you didn't take an AP exam), please come talk to me about whether CS111 is the right course for you.
+If you have significant coding experience (e.g., you took a course in high school, even if you didn't take an AP exam), please come talk to me about whether CS 111 is the right course for you.